Process

 Community Compost Company

-They collect specifically food scraps from residential and commercial spaces for compost.
-What I liked
+Community Compost Company collects specifically food scraps from residential and commercial spaces for

-them was that they have communal drop spots for composting.
-This led to my idea for working with
+compost.
+I especially liked that they have communal drop spots for composting.
+This led to my idea of

-gardens to help supply them with compost and potentially act as a drop-off/pick-up point for larger
+working with community gardens to help supply them with compost and potentially act as a drop-off and

 Atlas Organics